COVID-19 Symptoms, Testing, and Contact Tracing

 - Nausea or vomiting

-The trained medical staff at Student Health Services and our partners at Ochsner Health are here to help you!
-A telehealth consultation is an important first step to discuss your symptoms with a medical professional.
+If you’re feeling sick, the trained medical staff at Student Health Services and our partners at Ochsner Health are here to help you!
 The Student Health Services staff includes trained Registered Nurses (RN) and Nurse Practitioners (NP) who can offer guidance.

 Recommended COVID-19 Testing Locations